Bible Read Throughs

 Bible discipleship works because it’s Christ’s approach.
 Jesus called on his followers to “abide” in his word (John 8:31).
 As we take up his words at face value—reading “relationally”—the Bible offers personal spiritual growth.
 And spiritual fruit follows.

-Nick and his family left for Asia as global Christian workers this past August.
-Years earlier Nick had become a Christian when Way and I were starting our read-through, so he and Way also met separately.
+Nicholas and his family left for Asia as global Christian workers this past August.
+Years earlier Nicholas had become a Christian when Way and I were starting our read-through, so he and Way also met separately.
 Nick assumed this was standard fare!
 And his continued appetite for Scripture led to formal theological training.
 He still has this appetite and now it’s overflowing to others.

 Bible discipleship like this also expresses Christ’s love.
 It displays the body of Christ at work: as two or three people enjoy regular fellowship, pursuing God, growth happens.
 As the partners meet and share sections of the Bible—realizing that the Spirit is busy doing his own “underlining” in lives—biblical love follows.
 Along with personal vulnerability, accountability, prayer, and friendship.